Gustavo A. Madero: Mexican Revolution

 There were many divisions within the Madero family; some of its members wished for a peace agreement, hoping to avoid the problems that the civil war would bring to their businesses and investments.
 Talks were arranged in New York with José Yves Limantour, the finance minister of the Díaz government, but these failed as the revolution continued and peace negotiations broke down.

 Financing his brother's revolution required serious funding.
 Gustavo through family contacts went to New York in 1910.
 His main contact was the Washington lawyer and lobbyist Sherburne Hopkins.
-For a fee of $50,000 Gustavo signed him on to represent and promote the revolutionary movement his brother Francisco led against the Dictator Porfirio Diaz.
+For a fee of $50,000 Gustavo signed him on to represent and promote the revolutionary movement his brother Francisco led against the Dictator Porfirio Díaz.
 Hopkins brought the New York financiers Henry Clay Pierce and Charles Ranlett Flint on board.
 Both had financial interest in the Mexican railroads and oil.
 Their main competitors, John D. Rockefeller of Standard Oil and Viscount Cowdray of the El Aguila Oil Company supported the Diaz regime.
 Thus, in the spring of 1911, the rivalry between international oil barons and the help of Sherburne Hopkins allowed Gustavo to raise the funds needed to depose the aging dictator of Mexico.